ashokvytla/fire/docs/UserInterface.md

 * Display of logs and results (graphs etc.) produced from the execution of the workflow on the server in the User Interface.

+Nodes in the User Interface are pluggable.

+* A text file/string provides the list of Nodes supported.
+* It also provides the Java classes that support each of the Nodes.
+* The Java classes provide the parameters or the elements that would be displayed and edited in the specific Node Dialog box.

 ## UI toolkits

 jsplumb would be great for building the workflows.